dwp/prototypes/README.md

 # Prototypes

-All prototypes are password protected.
+Some prototypes are password protected.
 Contact the developer or designer to get access.
-Many prototype repos are also published on this GitHub account.
+Many prototype repos are published on this GitHub account.

 Any questions about prototype work and publishing contact [Ben Holliday - Head of User Experience](mailto:ben.holliday@dwp.gsi.gov.uk).